wireapp/wire-server-deploy/ansible/README.md

 #### WARNING: host re-use

 Some of these playbooks mess with the hostnames of their targets.
 You MUST pick different hosts for playbooks that rename the host.
-If you e.g. attempt to run Cassandra and k8s on the same 3 machines, the hostnames will be overwritten by the second installation playbook, corrupting the first.
+If you e.g. attempt to run Cassandra and k8s on the same 3 machines, the hostnames will be overwritten by the second installation playbook, breaking the first.

 At the least, we know that the cassandra and kubernetes playbooks are both guilty of hostname manipulation.